rapid7/metasploit-framework/documentation/modules/auxiliary/gather/behind_cloudflare.md

 This module can be useful if you need to test the security of your server and your website behind CloudFlare by discovering the real IP address.

-More precisely, it is an "hatcloud" implementation for metasploit-framework.
-With the difference that this module operates the verification itself because the Crimeflare databases does not seem up to date.
+More precisely, it is an simple "cloudflair" implementation for metasploit-framework.

 ## Verification Steps